Kusuma-Nandam/kusuma-nandam.github.io/README.md

 # Portfolio | Kusuma Nandam

-This is a portfolio website for Kusuma Nandam, showcasing their skills, education, certifications, and contact information.
+This is a portfolio website for Kusuma Nandam, showcasing my skills, education, certifications, and contact information.

 ## Table of Contents